cdrch/space-engineers-fan-docs/modding-introduction/main.md

 ##### Havok Content Tools
 **[Download 32bit](https://drive.google.com/file/d/0B5eyoHq4QGl3NUtDT0dwSTg5ZzQ/view) / [Download 64bit](https://drive.google.com/file/d/0B5eyoHq4QGl3N3ZnVnVtWkZ1bHM/view)**

 The Havok Content Tools is what we need to use to create the collision models for our new 3D models.
 They contain a standalone application, but we'll mainly be using them from within Blender or 3Ds Max.
-Note that the Havok only supports fairly outdated 3Ds Max versions though (3Ds Max 2011, 3Ds Max 2012).
+Note that the Havok only supports fairly outdated 3Ds Max versions though (3Ds Max 2014 being the latest supported one).

 Download the version corresponding with your operating system type and install it into the `[SE Modding folder]\tools\Havok\`-directory.